Steven Kwan Preview, Player Props: Guardians vs. Blue Jays

-The Cleveland Guardians, including Steven Kwan (.324 slugging percentage in past 10 games, including zero home run), take on starting pitcher Hyun-Jin Ryu and the Toronto Blue Jays at Rogers Centre, Saturday at 3:07 PM ET.
+The Cleveland Guardians, including Steven Kwan (.324 slugging percentage in past 10 games, including no home run), take on starter Yusei Kikuchi and the Toronto Blue Jays at Rogers Centre, Sunday at 1:37 PM ET.

 Steven Kwan Game Info & Props vs. the Blue Jays